AnkitBasrur/AnkitBasrur/README.md

 - 🔭 I pursued **Master's** in **Computer Science** from **Arizona State University**.

-- 🌱 Exploring the intricacies of large-scale systems is my current obsession, and I am learning something new every day!
+- 🌱 Exploring the intricacies of large-scale systems is my obsession, and I am learning something new every day!

 - 👨‍💻 All of my projects are available at [Link](https://ankitbasrur.github.io/Ankit-Portfolio/)